-[A pdf version of this page with notes as footnotes rather than endnotes may be found here.]
+[A pdf version of this page with notes as footnotes rather than endnotes may be found here.
+It may not always be as up to date as the material below]

 3. Most of the above-referenced illustrations and the discussion below involve measuring differences in the rates at which two groups experience an outcome.
 For example, suppose that in Year 1 the rates of experiencing some adverse outcome are 21.7% for a disadvantaged group (DG) and 10% for an advantaged group (AG) and in Year 2 those rates are 12.7% and 5%.
 The question to be answered is whether the difference between the circumstances of the two groups regarding the outcome is greater in Year 1 or in Year 2.
 The question will be answered differently by those who rely on relative differences in experiencing an outcome and those who rely on relative differences in avoiding the outcome.
 But actually the differences are the same, each reflecting a situation where the difference between means of the underlying distributions is half a standard deviation.